Note: This article has been updated to reflect new ACC/AHA guidelines effective November 2017 regarding the definition of hypertension.

 - 37 million (half) do not have it under control

-- 67 million people have “pre-hypertension,” meaning that they are likely to develop high blood pressure
+- About 75 million (one in three) adults have “pre-hypertension,” meaning that they are likely to develop high blood pressure

 What is high blood pressure?